 The best time to visit Aosta Valley

 May through October, the pure rock climbing is wonderful.
 If you’re lucky enough to come in winter, check out the ice climbing in Cogne.
-Minutes of waking from a delightful hotel will get you to moderate, multi-pitch ice.
+Minutes of walking from a delightful hotel will get you to moderate, multi-pitch ice.
 You’ll also find ski-touring in every direction.

 Multiple lodging options are available